hunar21/EDA2/README.md

 If these conditions are not met, rerun the `setup_cluster.yaml` and `setup_data.yaml`  playbook and verify again.

+### Step 3: Working with Airflow
+1. Open your browser and navigate to the Airflow web UI at http://<host_ip>:8080.

+2. Log in with the default credentials:
+Username: admin
+Password: admin

+3. In the DAGs list, locate stock_prediction_dag.py and click the Trigger button to start the pipeline.

+Wait for the DAG to finish executing.
+You can monitor task status in the UI.

+4. Custom CSV Directory (Optional):

+   1. In the Airflow UI, go to Admin → Variables.

+   2. Add or edit a variable named csv_dir and set its value to the path of your custom CSV directory.

+Note: Ensure the CSV files exist in the specified location.

+5. Re-trigger stock_prediction_dag.py to use the new directory.

 ## To Conclude

 Commands to run: